arrdem/katamari/docs/system-architecture.md

 This makes boot more tractable, but boot was designed and optimized for solving the problem of updating built resources such as `less` files and `cljs` to be served in a browser.
 Because in the context of a webapp all these resources must converge in the application, boot is not designed for a concept of targets or to support "partial" builds.

-Katamari is designed as a small shell script, which interacts with a persistent JVM server.
+Katamari is designed as a small shell script - `kat`, which interacts with a persistent JVM server.
 The shell script serves as a shim, which starts a server instance if there isn't an active one, and then uses the server to perform any required actions.

+Beyond this, Katamari's architecture is currently somewhat murky.
+As the Katamari server is intended to be durable, while it embeds a REPL (including CIDER), it's not really an appropriate vehicle from which to execute build steps.
+These would seem more naturally and more interactively placed close to or even in the user's shell, rather than having the remote server opaquely and non-interactively execute many commends.

+There would also seem to be cause to enable users to write their own shell scripts which interact with the Katamari server.
+For instance one could imagine a `kat status` task, implemented as a shell script which uses the normal `kat` machinery to inspect the server, and can avoid the default server starting behavior.